Something went wrong loading this image.

 You will also stay more focused in high school if you make connections.

 Make connections with your teachers and classmates as well.
-Especially during a global pandemic, personal connections are important.
 Remember that your teachers and classmates are human beings with feelings, fears, and goals as well.
 This will help you enjoy the high school experience much more and allow you to lead with empathy as you participate in your classes.

 Finally, you will inevitably focus much more in high school if you keep your future goals at the forefront of your mind.
 Why does doing well in high school matter to you?
 What do you hope to achieve when you graduate?
 Do you have a target college or internship?

-Write down your future goals and keep them close to your work space during classes.
-These goals will remind you why you want to focus on high school, even when that can feel difficult.
+Write down your future goals and keep them close to your workspace during classes.
+As previously mentioned, find an image that inspires you to achieve a similar goal.
+These goals will remind you why you want to focus in high school, even when that can feel difficult.

-All the work you’re doing now will be worth the effort in the future when you reach your goals!
+All the work you’re doing now will be worth the effort in the future after you look back and see all the goals that you have reached.
 That should be motivation enough to stay focused.
-You’ve got this!